noaa-ocs-s100/s100py/docs/example_api.rst

         def metadata_type(self) -> type:
             return DataGroupObject

-For the last datatype we'll make the compund dataset "datasetWithNames".
+For the last datatype we'll make the compound dataset "datasetWithNames".
 This is to encapsulate S100 specs that lay out data with names, like attributes, but say they belong in a dataset.
 The :any:`s1xx.S1xxDatasetBase` takes care of this.
-Similar to the List we jsut made above, this class uses a list to keep an arbitrary number of data arrays and read/write them to HDF%.
+Similar to the List we just made above, this class uses a list to keep an arbitrary number of data arrays and read/write them to HDF%.

 For example, the S100 spec Table 10c-8 describes a compound array stored as a dataset which is more naturally used